 I grew up in a small village in Southeast Nebraska.
 My siblings and I were raised to hunt, fish, forage for wild foods, and navigate the wilderness.
-We spent a lot of time outdoors as a family where we were taught to respect and appreciate the land and all the critters that call it home.
-My father is an accomplished bowhunter and had a bow and arrows in my hands as soon as I could understand their utility.
+We spent a lot of time outdoors as a family, where we learned to respect and appreciate the land and all the creatures that call it home.
+I come from a long line of outdoorsmen, and my father put a bow and arrows in my hands as soon as I could understand their utility.

 My early adult years led me away from archery to pursue other interests, and I eventually joined the United States Marine Corps.
-I greatly enjoyed my time with the Corps and served two combat tours in Afghanistan before returning home to Nebraska and becoming almost immediately infatuated with archery.
+I relished my time with the 1st Marine Regiment and served two combat tours with RCT-1 as a Recovery Operator in Afghanistan.
+I returned home to Nebraska and became once again spellbound by the longbow.

-I built bows obsessively as a hobby for 6 years before making Organic Archery my full-time endeavor in 2018.
-I am consumed by this craft, and deeply cherish the art of bow making and the mystical flight of the arrow.
+After building bows as a hobby for 6 years, Organic Archery became my full-time endeavor in 2018.
+I am consumed by this craft and deeply cherish the art of bowmaking and the mystical flight of the arrow.

-People all over the world are finding inspiration to step away from the contrived mass-production that surrounds us in our daily lives and experience the romance of the "old ways".
-It sings to us like a siren and pulls us in; and there are few songs of our ancestry as alluring as the sweet tune of the monochord, the initial rune of fine art.
+People all over the world are finding inspiration to step away from contrived mass-production and experience the romance of the "old ways".
+The siren songs of our ancestors are pulling us in, and few are as alluring as the sweet tune of the wooden bow; the initial rune of fine art.

 Walking among the wild things with a selfbow in hand offers its wielder a profound connection to our past as hunter-gatherers, and I'd like to open a door for anyone who wishes to go afield with this iconic talisman.